apicollective/apibuilder/DEVELOPER.md

   1. docker run -d -p 5432:5432 flowcommerce/apibuilder-postgresql:latest

   2. run locally - see the project https://github.com/apicollective/apibuilder-postgresql
+     - You need to run `psql -U api apibuilderdb ./setup-test-data.sql` to get the `dev` user

 The application consists of a service on port 9001, and a web app on port 9000.